DanielsSim/site/notes_reviews/markets_theory_and_application.md

 Hierarchies are things like vertical integration (e.g., Tesla producing both electric vehicles and running charging stations, which makes a lot of sense from TCE perspective - think high frequency and high specificity).
 Hybrids are somewhere in the middle, like joint ventures or other forms of very close cooperation between companies.
 Generally, a pure market mechanism excels in cases of low transaction costs (this brings us back to the "market allocation is unbeatable by any other mechanism" concept from neoclassical theory).
 If it's very expensive to find trade partners, to negotiate and to enforce trades (all flavors of high transaction costs), pure markets are typically not very good and other mechanisms will work better.

-To illustrate, I'll use the example at the end of [this econ talk episode](https://www.econtalk.org/boudreaux-on-coase/) with Coase's 1974 paper "The Lighthouse in Economics".
-The issue with lighthouses is that they are a kind of public good: boats need them to safely find the harbor, but there's no way a lighthouse can set up a market by excluding boats from the service or that competing lighthouses might efficiently compete with their services at the same harbor.
+To illustrate, I'll use the example from [this econ talk episode](https://www.econtalk.org/boudreaux-on-coase/) with Coase's 1974 paper "The Lighthouse in Economics".
+The issue with lighthouses is that they are a kind of public good: boats need them to safely find the harbor, but there's no way a lighthouse can set up a market by excluding boats from the service or that several lighthouses might efficiently compete with their services at the same harbor.
 So by definition, we have high specifity and high frequency; so we should be somewhere on the right side of the graph above with some kind of pretty hierarchical solution emerging.
 Coase went out and studied examples of historical arrangements for lighthouse operation:

 > The contractual arrangements that harbor-builders and dock- or harbor-owners (...) would arrange with boats coming in were ingeniously designed to enable lighthouses to collect fees, allow the suppliers of lighthouse services to collect fees for the provision of those services.
 The naive view that a lighthouse is a straightforward public good, unless it's provided outright by government and funded exclusively through taxation--and lighthouses early on in Great Britain were _not_ funded in this way. (...)
 They were funded in large part by fees that boat owners did pay.
 And this is an example of Coase saying, well, let's look at the history.
 And the history of lighthouses is far more complex than the notion you get by reading the standard textbook story about a lighthouse.

-So TCE is not like a natural law that tells you what solution _has_ to emerge, but gives a robust framework for understanding reality nontheless.
+So TCE is not like a natural law that tells you what solution _has_ to emerge, but gives a robust framework for understanding reality nonetheless.
 It allows you to think on how the structure may change if transaction costs changes.
 Typically, TCE gets applied to company structures (e.g., the automotive supply chain discussions we discussed above), but [this primer to the topic in German](http://schneider-dietram.de/wp-content/uploads/2017/11/Transaktionskostentheorie-1.pdf) closes by discussing how relationships have evolved in recent decades: By better birth control, transaction costs for sexual exchange have been lowered and thus the typical exchange structure is shifting from very hierarchical structures (marriage, closely tied-together families) to more market-like structures (dating, polyamory, ...).
 I don't think we should take this example very serious, but it's a fun one nonetheless.

 ## Part 3: Applied Market Mechanisms